Two for the Seesaw (film): Production

 The play was acquired by Seven Arts Productions for $350,000 plus a percentage of its earning.
 Another account said the purchase price was $600,000.

 Elizabeth Taylor was signed to star with the possibility of Gregory Peck co-starring.
 Later, Paul Newman was slated to star opposite Taylor in the film but when Taylor was forced to drop out because of shooting overruns on Cleopatra, Newman was free to take the role of 'Fast Eddie' Felson in The Hustler.

-"Second Chance", the title tune, became a pop music and jazz standard, recorded by Ella Fitzgerald and other artists.
+"Second Chance", the title tune, became a pop music and jazz standard, recorded by Sammy Davis Jr. and other artists.
 At the 35th Academy Awards, the "Song From Two for the Seesaw (Second Chance)" from Two for the Seesaw – Music by André Previn; Lyric by Dory Langdon was nominated for Best Original Song but lost to Days of Wine and Roses.
 The movie was also nominated for Best Cinematography, Black and White (Ted D. McCord).
 However, The Longest Day (Jean Bourgoin and Walter Wottitz) triumphed over it.

-MacLaine later claimed that she and Mitchum began a relationship during the filming of this film that lasted three years.
+MacLaine later said that she and Mitchum began a relationship during the filming of this movie that lasted three years.

 The film was due to be shot over 60 days at the Samuel Goldwyn Studio in West Hollywood, California plus location shooting in New York.